nikclayton/powercoders.org/site/content/city/lausanne.md

       Apply on our website

-      * Be matched with a participant
+      * Be matched with a participant June 12th 2019

-      * Coaching workshop
+      * Coaching workshop June 19th 2019

-      * End of the coaching
+      * End of the coaching March 2020

       As soon as you apply, we will contact you soon for the next steps.